nusco/ide/README.md

     require 'ide'
     load_dependencies('testing')

-Now the WeatherService class will use the dependencies you defined.
+Now the *WeatherService* class will use the dependencies you defined.
 If you want another configuration (say, "production"), you can write a file named *dependencies_production*:

-    WeatherService = OnlineWeatherService
+    WeatherService = RealOnlineWeatherService
     Database       = BigAssDatabase

 # Customizing Your Object Factories

 In some complex use cases, you might want to customize your object factories (also known as "classes").
-You can do that by overriding their new() method, like this:
+You can do that by overriding their *new()* method, like this:

     class WeatherService
       def self.new(arguments)